 - Icing and resting the elbow.

 If we don’t see improvement with conservative treatment of tennis elbow then we may want to try more advanced techniques, such as:

 - Cortisone injections for tennis elbow.

 - Platelet-rich plasma injections.

 - Tenotomy – the surgical cutting of the tendon to release it from the joint, and remove the damaged tissue.

 Tennis elbow is a common and treatable condition.
 If you’re experiencing painful symptoms, call us today for a consultation.
-Let our award-winning doctor show you the latest in innovative treatments for tennis elbow, and other tendinopathies.
+Let our award-winning doctor show you the latest in innovative treatment options for tennis elbow and other tendinopathies.